andiwirz/com.mova-dreame.mower/README.md

 | Go to Maintenance Point | Drives the mower to its configured maintenance point |
 | Zone picker | Select what to mow: Full Area, individual zones, edge mowing (full perimeter), or edge mowing for a single zone — options are populated automatically from your map |
 | Spot picker | Select a named spot to mow — options are populated automatically from your map |

+> **Mowing mode and the Start Mowing flow action:** The "Start mowing" flow action uses the *mowing mode* stored on the device — set it first with "Set mowing mode" (all area / edge / zone / spot / manual).
+Zone and spot IDs for zone/spot mode can be pre-configured with the dedicated zone/spot flow actions.
+The device card Start Mowing button always uses the current Zone picker selection instead.

 ### Flow Card Actions